Did you know that IDEX Biometrics TrustedBio™ will be in the first Gen 3 biometric cards in 2021?

 When paired with a BioSE the design is almost the same with two changes:

 - Antenna connects to BioSE which provides power back to TrustedBio.

 - Part A of the Matcher, feature extraction, moves to the SE.

 Biometric cards are becoming more secure, faster, and much less expensive.
-We anticipate that Gen 3 cards will achieve costs in the range of $5, about 1/3 of Gen 2 cards.
 Gen 3 cards will also be faster, with a fingerprint match in much less than 1 second.
 TrustedBio is a highly configurable sensor providing the lowest cost solution for all card designs.
 No other fingerprint sensor can match TrustedBio.
 TrustedBio is leading the way and will be the sensor of choice for Gen 3 cards.